 If you want the chance to try a chef-led approach to building a better cheeseburger, head to Holeman & Finch.
 To give you a sense of the dedication to building a better burger, the restaurant’s bakery was partly conceived as an answer to making the perfect hamburger bun.
 But the guys behind this wildly popular restaurant could see no reason to mess with the ideal cheese for cheeseburgers already in existence.
 For the H&F cheeseburger, Kraft singles are used.

-For a taste of Atlanta tradition and fast food history, drop by The Varsity.
+If you’re one of those foodies who would book cheap plane tickets to a new city just to satisfy a craving, you’ll find the perfect comfort food with legendary status right here in Atlanta.
+For a timeless taste of fast food history, drop by The Varsity.
 With a claim to being the world’s oldest drive-in, this Atlanta institution near the campus of Georgia Tech has been going strong since 1928.
 When they ask you “What’ll ya have?”
 Be sure to order a chili dog, and for true Southern flavor get it with pimento cheese.
 And don’t forget the onion rings!

 Southern tradition with worldly flair is attractively presented on your plate at “country modern” restaurant Miller Union.
 Menus change weekly, so expect some delicious surprises when you visit.
 But if you see the seared pork belly, sweet corn puree, peach and fennel salad or the Bourbon glazed quail with farro, peaches, celery, turnip, and vidalia onion soubise, strongly consider them for your appetizer and main course.
 What’s no surprise is that a reservation is highly recommended if you hope to dine here.